-Due to his expertise in visualizing the future of conflict, Anthony assists the Scowcroft Center in creatively thinking about what warfare will look like, how it will be fought, and what strategies will be required to deter and defeat enemies.
+Dave Anthony is a nonresident senior fellow in the Forward Defense initiative within the Atlantic Council’s Scowcroft Center for Strategy and Security, where he focuses on the future of conflict and warfare as well as the defense and security implications of global trends.
+Anthony assists the Scowcroft Center in creatively thinking about what warfare will look like, how it will be fought, and what strategies will be required to deter and defeat adversaries.